vstelmakh/url-highlight/README.md

 use VStelmakh\UrlHighlight\Validator\Validator;

 $validator = new Validator(
-    true, // bool - if should use top level domain to match urls without scheme [],   // string[] - array of blacklisted schemes [],   // string[] - array of whitelisted schemes true  // bool - if should match emails (if match by TLD set to "false" - will match only "mailto" urls) );
+    true, // bool - allow to use top level domain to match urls without scheme [],   // string[] - array of blacklisted schemes (not listed here are allowed) [],   // string[] - array of whitelisted schemes (only listed here are allowed) true  // bool - allow to match emails (if match by TLD set to "false" - will match only "mailto" urls) );
 $urlHighlight = new UrlHighlight($validator);
 ```